-The Lake Renegade Sea Wolf is a rugged, adaptable, single-engine amphibious aircraft designed for extended range with external fuel tanks.
-Its primary function is aerial monitoring for vessel traffic, marine mammals and kelp canopy coverage, while conducting general Sanctuary surveillance.
-When conducting aerial surveys the Sea Wolf can carry one pilot and two observers (along with GPS/Loran, radar altimeter, hardpoints for camera pods and laptop computer with data collection software), cruises at 120 knots, and has a range of 5 hours/600 NM.
+Up until 2007, the Sanctuary maintained its own single-engine amphibious aircraft.
+As of 2008, the Sanctuary is working with a new aircraft serving numerous NOAA missions on the west coast.
+The Sanctuary utilizes aircraft primarily for aerial monitoring for vessel traffic, marine mammals and kelp canopy coverage, while conducting general Sanctuary surveillance.
+When conducting aerial surveys aircraft carry observers and equipment such as GPS/Loran, radar altimeter, hardpoints for camera pods, and a laptop computer with data collection software.